Please Define Evolutionary Creationism? I am finding the Biologos website articles defining it a bit vague. Im left with more questions than answers

 It really annoys me when Christians overestimate their knowledge of things to the make the entire universe revolve around them alone.
 It is frankly absurd.

 We don’t know if we are the only sentient life in the universe or not.
-I consider it possible but not likely.
+I consider it possible we are the only ones, but not likely.
 And the structure of the universe strongly suggest that if other sentient life does exist then it is simply none of our business (completely out of our reach).
 I doubt that is an accident.

 God is supernatural so an involvement of God in the creation of life makes it supernatural.
 But something which warps the probability distributions isn’t just supernatural – that is magical, an alteration of the laws of nature (which are probabilistic).
 But that makes no sense because God made those laws of nature.
 To make them and then break them is very strange inconsistency.
 Makes a great deal more sense that God would make the laws of nature do what He intends in the first place.
 And quantum physics looks to me very much like a back door through which God can participate in events without violating the laws of nature.